A Zero-Tolerance Policy Workplace: Everything You Need To Know

 Enforce policies consistently across all employees regardless of position, rank, etc.

 Everyone has heard horror stories about how some companies use certain perks and benefits as bargaining chips when disciplining their employees; don't be like them!
 Ensure that every single worker is held accountable for their actions by handing out punishments on a case-by-case basis instead of making exceptions for individuals based on their position.
+This is why all companies should also have a solid anti-bribery and corruption policy.

 Always consider the circumstances of an infraction before deciding on punishment